checkdigit/asyncerator/README.md

 - `Asyncerator` is similar to `AsyncIterableIterator`, but does not extend `AsyncIterator`.
 - It's also similar to `AsyncIterable`, but `[Symbol.asyncIterator]()` returns an `AsyncIterableIterator` instead of an `AsyncIterator`.
 - ...but it's not exactly either one.
-In particular, Typescript does not agree that Node streams implement either interface, which makes interoperability a problem in Typescript without `Asyncerator`.
+In particular, TypeScript does not agree that Node streams implement either interface, which makes interoperability a problem in TypeScript without `Asyncerator`.

 ## `asyncerator.pipeline`